pranavrao145/compose-rails-sample/README.md

   * docker-compose.yml
   * entrypoint.sh
   * config/database.yml (optional if you know what you're doing)
-* Add the pg gem to your Gemfile
 * Run
   * docker-compose build
   * docker-compose up